-Eastman has started using renewable electricity in its Oulu site manufacturing processes.
-In combination with earlier steps that Oulu took to improve its carbon footprint, the energy supply at the site will now be completely fossil fuel free.
+Eastman has started using renewable electricity in its Oulu, Finland, site manufacturing processes.
+In combination with earlier steps that Oulu took to improve its carbon footprint, the energy supply at the site will now be completely free of fossil fuel.

-For years, the steam used for Oulu’s manufacturing processes has been generated from non-recyclable municipal waste.
-In addition, Eastman’s Oulu site will further reduce its greenhouse gas (GHG) emissions and fossil fuel use and improve its carbon footprint by increasing use of green energy in its manufacturing processes.
+For years, the steam used for Oulu’s manufacturing processes has been generated from nonrecyclable municipal waste.
+In addition, Eastman’s Oulu site will further reduce its GHG emissions and fossil fuel use and improve its carbon footprint by increasing the use of green energy in its manufacturing processes.
 Simultaneously, Eastman invested in a carbon capture and utilization system, in which carbon dioxide is captured and recycled as a raw material, significantly reducing Scope 1 and Scope 2 GHG emissions.

 Our cogeneration technology makes us among the most efficient energy users in the world.
 Because Eastman facilities are energy intensive, we generate the steam and electricity we consume, and we are vertically integrated (starting with basic raw materials, producing our own intermediates, then converting them to final products), our reported